MicrosoftDocs/azure-devops-docs/docs/artifacts/collaborate-with-packages.md

 Package composition isn't without its challenges though.
 Thus far, we've looked at a simple example.
 However, scaling package composition up to the size of a large codebase (something like Windows or Bing) can cause a series of challenges:

-- Understanding the impact of breaking changes in a component low in the dependency graph becomes very challenging
+- Understanding the impact of breaking changes in a component low in the dependency graph becomes very challenging.

 - **Diamond dependencies** can become a significant roadblock to agility.